Diagnosis and management of GERD

 © 2024 American College of Physicians

-While almost all adults experience symptoms of gastroesophageal reflux (e.g., heartburn, regurgitation) from time to time, roughly 20% (30 M in the U.S.) do so with a frequency ranging from once per week to multiple times per day(1).
-Complications can include esophageal strictures, ulcers and cancer, among others.
-This article comprehensively reviews current evidence for the diagnosis and treatment of GERD; it is aimed for the practicing physician but provides valuable information for those who experience GERD as well.
+While most adults occasionally experience symptoms of gastroesophageal reflux, such as heartburn and regurgitation, approximately 20% (30 million people in the U.S.) experience these symptoms more frequently, ranging from once a week to multiple times a day.
+(1) Complications associated with GERD can include esophageal strictures, ulcers, and even cancer.
+This comprehensive review of current evidence on the diagnosis and treatment of GERD is intended for practicing physicians but also offers valuable information for individuals experiencing GERD.

 1. Vaughan TL, Fitzgerald RC.
 Precision prevention of oesophageal adenocarcinoma.
 Nat Rev Gastroenterol Hepatol.
 2015 Apr;12(4):243-8.